Shawn-Nichol/AndroidKotlinGuide/BackgroundTasks/Background Threads.md

 }
 ```

 Inside the execute() method, we create a new Runnable with the block of code we want to execute in the background thread in our case, the synchronous network requeset method.
-Internally, the executor service manges the runable and excutes it in an available thread.
+Internally, the executor service manages the runable and excutes it in an available thread.

 ## Considerations
 Any thread in your app can run in parallel to other threads, including the main thread, so you should ensure that your code is thread-safe.
 Avoid writing to variables shared between threads, passing immutable data instead.
 This is a good practice, becuase each thread works with its own instance of data, and we avoid the complexity of synchronization.